dragonman117/USUACM2017CodeCompetition/poke_center_time_conversions-10/README.md

 ## Input format

 1. The first line `n` is an integer for the number of times to read in and convert
-2. Following lines will be a 6 digit integer of the format hhmmss
+2. Following lines will be a 6 digit value of the format hhmmss

 ### Consraints
-- 0 < `n` < 4294967296
+- 0 < `n` < 245959

 ### Sample Input
 	10